oliver-gomes/youtube-series/Readme.md

 # DESIGN TO REACT

 > A collection of React apps built by Oliver Gomes all the way from designing the UI to coding it into live React app.
-The build up is amazingly documented via videos that can be found on Youtube Channel, process blogged on Medium & designed overviewed on Behance
+The build-up is documented via videos on Youtube, blog on Medium & design overview on Behance

 ## Projects